 Returns an integer (1 or 0) that indicates whether the terminal is a DEC_CRT2.
 For more information on this terminal characteristic, see the SET TERMINAL command in the VMS DCL Dictionary.

 "decwindows"

 Returns 1 if your system is running the DECwindows version of VAXTPU, otherwise returns 0.
-For more information about the DECwindows and non-DECwindows versions of VAXTPU, see Chapter 1.
+For more information about the DECwindows version of VAXTPU, see Chapter 1.